TRANSLATE THIS PAGE

 Obtaining the CompTIA Network+ Certification.

-You may schedule, and take a test at any time of the year by contacting Prometric www.2test.com or Vue at http://www.pearsonvue.com.
+You may schedule, and take a test at on almost any day of the year by contacting Prometric www.2test.com or Vue at http://www.pearsonvue.com.

 Ask the instructor about discount vouchers for the official Comptia exams.